jklina/rusty_space_clawer/readme.md

 for details.

-All commands are literally strings, no need to parse them as JSON before sending them.
+All command arguments are literally strings, no need to parse them as JSON before sending them.
 For example:

 `plot_course [[10,10,1]]`